parsaeisa/Notes/DevOps/gitlab/teaching.md

 One of the most important usages of pipelines.

 just say it theoritically. don't show anything in code, just tell them that they will learn this in docker chapter.

+Tell them about a way that each deploying is performed.

+An image is generated --> it get pushed to a registry --> A deploy command in a bigger computer

 ## Examples